sjml/drax/src/assets/pages/about.md

 Drax is still [being developed](https://github.com/sjml/drax).
 Or maybe not; it could have died off by the time you read this.
 Check the deployment date at the bottom of this page.
 The point is, there are features incoming.

 Things to expect:
+* A playground where you can try out the editor and annotations without needing a GitHub account or repository.
 * Overall UI polish.
     * Including a logo that's not as weird.
 Hopefully.
 Maybe.
 * Better error handling.